ocupop/mapbox-locate/src/_sessions/reality-grade-location-data-for-ar.md

 ---
 layout: session
-title: 'Map-Free Reality: Location in a Post-Mobile World'
+title: 'Reality-Grade Location Data for AR'
 summary: >-
   As static 2D maps fade away with the bezels of mobile phones, the future interfaces for navigation and gaming exist in augmented reality.
 App